F1restorm07/pry/readme.md

 use fst map for words to documents (roaring bitmap of document ids) (<- search through this maybe) find returned ids in the sled db and return the file names/documents

+### Tagging files ??

+put words/files (??) into trees in sled_db
+multiple tags -> put word/file into multiple trees ??

 ## Querying

 - take in search (parse though combine)
-- specify the directory / db (if more than one are running)
+- optionally specify the directory / db (if more than one are running)

+## Metadata

+associated with each tree ??